top of page

 Gemona

-WHAT SHOULD YOU CERTAINLY VISIT IN GEMONA & VENZONE?
+WHAT TO VISIT IN GEMONA & VENZONE

-MEDIEVAL MARKET TOWNS
+CHARMING MEDIEVAL TOWNS

-A WONDERFULLY REBUILT MOVIE SET
+VENZONE A MEDIEVAL MOVIE SET

-THE ALPE ADRA CYCLE TRAIL
+THE ALPE ADRIA CYCLE TRAIL

 The highlights of Gemona & Venzone: